Will My Rates Every Increase?

 The third area to consider is whether a policy has a cutoff or termination point.
 Since you don’t know when you will pass away, it’s important to have a policy that will cover you for the rest of your life.
 Many companies offer burial insurance policies that terminate at age 80 or 85.
 If the insured lives beyond that age, the policy is no longer in force, and at that point, it can be difficult to find a replacement due to health or age.

 We feel that by considering these three areas, individuals can avoid the most common misunderstandings or mistakes made when purchasing senior life insurance policies.

-If you need help finding a policy that’s right for you or simply want to explore your options, you can call us directly at 866-699-1884.
+If you need help finding a policy that’s right for you or simply want to explore your options, you can call us directly.
 We have licensed insurance professionals available in most states and would be glad to answer your questions.